Tax season begins under new tax code

-"The biggest thing is we still need to have all your itemized deduction items because just in case it exceeds that standard deduction," explained DuVal.
+"The biggest thing is we still need to have all your itemized deduction items because just in case it exceeds that standard deduction," DuVal explained.
 "That hasn't really changed, but a lot of people think they don't need to keep records or they need to do that."

 Despite the lengthy shutdown before tax season started, the IRS said taxpayers will get their refunds on time.